zovoilis-lab/Flye/docs/USAGE.md

 ### Metagenome mode

-Metagenome assembly mode, deigned for highl coverage variation accross the assembled species.
-This mode is tuned to be sensitive to underrepresented sequence at low coverage (as low as 2x).
-In some examples of simple metagenomes, we observed that the normal (isolate) Flye mode assembled more contigious bacterial consensus sequence, while the metagenome mode was not as contigious, but revealed the strain mixtures.
+Metagenome assembly mode, that is designed for highly non-uniform coverage and is sensitive to underrepresented sequence at low coverage (as low as 2x).
+In some examples of simple metagenomes,  we observed that the normal (isolate) Flye mode assembled more contigious bacterial consensus sequence, while the metagenome mode was slightly more fragmented, but revealed strain mixtures.
 For relatively complex metagenome `--meta` mode is the recommended way.

 ### Contig assembly coverage